-- user commands take 0 or more arguments followed by 0 or more modifiers (the arguments must come before the modifiers) - individual arguments and modifiers are separated by space characters

-- modifiers can be optional or mandatory - modifiers are identified by a preceding character - modifier values are identified by a preceding = character - modifiers can be specified in any order - modifier names are case-sensitive - individual arguments and modifiers can be delimited by single or double quotes to allow space characters within them.
+- user commands take 0 or more arguments followed by 0 or more modifiers - individual arguments and modifiers are separated by space characters - arguments and modifiers can be specified in any order - modifiers can be optional or mandatory - modifiers are identified by a preceding character - modifier values are identified by a preceding = character - modifier names are case-sensitive - individual arguments and modifier values can be delimited by single or double quotes to allow space characters within them.

 The user command framework verifies that these rules have been adhered to before creating a new namespace.
 It then populates this namespace with a variable called Arguments (containing all the arguments) and a variable for each of the modifiers with names matching those of the modifiers.
-Other tools for manipulating the user command are also added to the namespace, for example, the Switch function - see Section 4.5.1.
+Other manipulation tools are also added to the namespace, for example, the Switch function - see Section 4.5.1.
 This namespace is passed to the Run function (see Section 4.3) as its second argument.